Skip to Main Content

 Constructing Your Research Question

-Now that you have narrowed down your topic, let's begin to turn that topic into a research question.
-In this section we will talk about how to develop a question that sets your project up for success.
-Keep in mind that your question may change as you gather more information and start writing, this is okay!
-Having a sense of your direction and research question from the outset can help you evaluate sources and identify relevant information throughout the research process.
+Now that you have narrowed down your topic, let's turn that topic into a research question.
+In this section we will talk about how to develop a question that sets you up for success.
+Keep in mind that your question may change as you gather more information and start writing—this is okay!
+Having a sense of your direction from the outset can help you evaluate sources and identify relevant information during the research process.

 Explore your topic

-• Return to some of the articles/sources that you found while looking for topics or that you discussed in class—what questions do these sources raise?
+• Return to some of the articles/sources that you discussed in class or that you found when researching your topic—what questions do these sources raise?
 What are other researchers in this area writing about?

 • Ask open-ended “how” and “why” questions about your topic.